alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

-# alien4cloud-rms-scheduler-plugin
+# RMS Scheduler plugin
 A rule based scheduler embedding drools.

+In few words:
-A runtime policy of `RMSScheduleWorkflowPolicy` type is defined in the embeded [csar](src/main/resources/csar/tosca.yml).
+- A runtime policy `RMSScheduleWorkflowPolicy` is defined in the embedded [csar](src/main/resources/csar/tosca.yml).
+- This policy let you define a schedule time window.
+Inside this time window, you workflow can be launched if it's conditions are met.
+- Conditions are expressed using a DSL that admin can enrich.
+- You can retry if a workflow fail.
+- You can loop a successful job during the time window.
+- You can define the delay between retries or repeat.
+- You can define the maximum of triggers inside the time window.

 # Config